-Genetics of rabbits cover many things such as breed, coat colours, size, shape, eye colour etc etc.
+The genetics of rabbits involves things such as the breed, coat colors, size, shape, eye color, etc.

 Most rabbit breeders are very clued up when it comes to genetics.
 The better the understanding of genetics, then the better the breeder.